crspeller/dnd-answers/README.md

 ## License

+This repository is licenced under [MIT](./LICENSE) unless otherwise stated.

-The D&D 5e SRD rules text used in this demonstration are owned by Wizards of the Coast.
+The D&D 5e SRD rules text used in this demonstration is dual licensed by Wizards of the Coast under the terms of CC-BY-4.0 or OGL 1.0a.
+Full details available at: https://dnd.wizards.com/resources/systems-reference-document